vxgmichel/pytango-meeting/minutes.md

 Define coding standards
 -----------------------
- - Add guide line in documenation about coding standards
+ - Add guide line in documentation about coding standards

-Clean directory tree
+Clean up
 --------------------
  - Keep old object for backward compatibility and advertise HL API.
- - There is a lot of attributed expose in the tango module.
-We should clean up at the next major realised and advertise for compatiblity
+ - There is a lot of attributes expose in the tango module.
+We should clean up at the next major realise and advertise for compatiblity